Shipping from Canada to the United States (US)

 All our information is compliant with the U.S. Customs and Border Protection, the US International Trade Commission and other government resources to ensure we are up-to-date on all rules and regulations.

-Shipping rates to the U.S.
+Courier rates to the U.S.

 Start the process of shipping your goods from Canada to the U.S. by reviewing and comparing the best rates and service options from the most reliable carrier companies in the world.

 What are you shipping from Canada to the U.S.?

 FlagShip is ready to help you deliver your shipment across the border easier, faster and hassle-free.
 Here are some examples and guidelines for common products to simplify your shipment processing.